-Internal connections between neighboring properties and shared driveways allow vehicles to circulate from one business or development to the next without having to reenter a collector or arterial street.
+Internal connections between neighboring properties and shared driveways allow vehicles to circulate from one business or development to the next without having to reenter a major_collector or arterial streetroadway.
 Unified access and circulation improves the overall ease of access to development and reduces the need for individual driveways.
 The purpose of this section is to accomplish unified access and circulation systems for commercial development.